 Rockwell and young James are the two main attractions here, as both give strong (albeit diametrically opposed) performances.
 Owen is a goof, and Rockwell has an absolute ball as the sarcastic and extremely playful child trapped in a man’s body.
 James is a child, and he manages something that most “awkward teen leads” in movies rarely do: he’s convincingly shy and out of place.
 This isn’t someone who can suddenly be made cool by removing glasses or changing clothes.
 He physically carries himself as a tightly wound ball of insecurity and anger silently agitated by circumstance.
 His fists are often coiled at his sides, his neck is taut and strained and his eyes constantly avert from discomfort, but as the character relaxes so does James’s physical performance.

 The Way, Way Back is a funny and wonderfully-told tale about the beginning of one teen’s autonomy at a time where everything remains out of his control.
 It’s a familiar feeling treated honestly that just about anyone will relate to.
 The film’s balance between comedy and drama leans closer to the former, but the serious issues are never given short shrift.
 Not all problems can be solved over one crazy summer, and the script is smart (and unusual) enough to know that a character’s journey doesn’t always have to end at the end.
 Sometimes getting them to the starting line of life is story and accomplishment enough.

-The Upside: Funny and warm; Sam Rockwell kills it with comedy and drama; lead is a believably awkward and nerdy teen; Steve Carrell does straight drama well; knows it doesn’t have to resolve every issue
+The Upside: Funny and warm; Sam Rockwell kills it with comedy and drama; Liam James is a believably awkward and nerdy teen; Steve Carrell does straight drama well; knows it doesn’t have to resolve every issue

 The Downside: Drama may not be heavy enough; Betty (Janney) is a funny character but feels a bit over the top